 Mechanism of failure

 A software system that accepts and executes input in the form of operating system commands (such as system(), exec(), open()) can allow an attacker with lesser privileges than the target software to execute commands with the elevated privileges of the executing process.
 Command injection is a common problem with wrapper programs.
 Often, parts of the command to be run are controllable by the end user.
-If a malicious user injects a character (such as a semi-colon) that delimits the end of one command and the beginning of another, he can then insert an entirely new and unrelated command to do whatever he pleases.
+If a malicious user injects a character (such as a semi-colon) that delimits the end of one command and the beginning of another, he/she can then insert an entirely new and unrelated command to do whatever he/she pleases.

 Dynamically generating operating system commands that include user input as parameters can lead to command injection attacks.
 An attacker can insert operating system commands or modifiers in the user input that can cause the request to behave in an unsafe manner.
 Such vulnerabilities can be very dangerous and lead to data and system compromise.
 If no validation of the parameter to the exec command exists, an attacker can execute any command on the system the application has the privilege to access.